heptarch/heptarch.github.io/drafts/tarkovsky.md

 </div>-->

 I spent the summer of 1999 as a student archivist in Florence, at the Andrei Tarkovsky International Institute.
-What follows is
+What follows is an account of my time there which, for legal reasons, I was prevented from disclosing until now.

 <p align="center">
 ⁂</p>